Who we are

 ASIFA website

-ASIFA --- Association Internationale du Film d’Animation --- is the only international association for animation in the world having a long history, and it is a non-profit organization.
-ASIFA aims to promote animation art globally and to attain international friendship and mutual understanding through the development of animation.
-ASIFA was founded in 1960 by masters of animation, including Norman McLaren, John Hubley, Paul Grimault, Ivan Ivanov Vano, Ion Popescu-Gopo, Karel Zeman, Bobe Cannon, Stephen Bosustow, Alexandre Alexeieff, Claire Parker, Lev Atamanov, Jiri Trnka, John Halas, Eduard Hofman, etc. It' s headquarter is registered in Annecy, France.
-Today, approximately 5000 animation filmmakers and professionals are active ASIFA Members, unfolding their activities for the promotion and development of animation via mutual cooperation world-wide.
-ASIFA is an international organization composed of individual members, but members are allowed to set up a Group in their country or region to enhance their activities.
-Today, there are more than 40 national/regional Groups & Offices throughout the world.
+ASIFA --- Association Internationale du Film d’Animation --- is the only non-profit international association for animation in the world having a long history, and it aims to promote animation art globally and to attain international friendship and mutual understanding through the development of animation.
+ASIFA was founded in 1960 by masters of animation, including Norman McLaren, John Hubley, Paul Grimault, Ivan Ivanov Vano, Ion Popescu-Gopo, Karel Zeman, Bobe Cannon, Stephen Bosustow, Alexandre Alexeieff, Claire Parker, Lev Atamanov, Jiri Trnka, John Halas, Eduard Hofman, etc. The headquarter is registered in Annecy, France.
+Today, approximately 5000 animation filmmakers and professionals from all over the world are active ASIFA Members.

-As one of the national groups, ASIFA-JAPAN was founded on December 22nd, 1981, by 22 starting members including prominent animation filmmakers such as Yoji Kuri, Taiji Yabushita, Osamu Tezuka, Tadahito Mochinaga, Kihachiro Kawamoto, Renzo Kinoshita, etc. It is organized in accordance with the rules and regulations of ASIFA.
-Renzo Kinoshita, who was already serving as a member of ASIFA Board at that time, was elected as the first president, and served the position continuously until he passed away in January 1997.
-Together with ASIFA-JAPAN, Renzo made great contributions to the development of animation field.
+As one of national chapters, ASIFA-JAPAN was founded on December 22nd, 1981, by 22 starting members including prominent animation filmmakers such as Yoji Kuri, Taiji Yabushita, Osamu Tezuka, Tadahito Mochinaga, Kihachiro Kawamoto, Renzo Kinoshita, etc. It is organized in accordance with the ASIFA Statutes.
+Renzo Kinoshita, who was already serving as a member of ASIFA Board at that time, was elected as the first president, and served the position until he passed away in January 1997.
+Together with ASIFA-JAPAN, Renzo made great contributions to the development of animation field in Japan and around the world, and his achievements are immeasurable.
+From 1997 to 2023, Sayoko Kinoshita served as the second president of ASIFA-JAPAN.
+During these terms, Sayoko also served twice as the president of ASIFA (December 2006 - December 2009 and December 2018 - May 2022), and has devoted herself to the exchange and development of the animation field beyond countries and language barriers, and to the mutual understanding of different cultures through the art of animation.

 ASIFA-Japan co-organized and held the Hiroshima International Animation Festival during 1984 - 2020, as the first ASIFA endorsed international animation festival in Asia.
-This festival was founded by Renzo and Sayoko Kinoshita, having Hiroshima city and ASIFA share the heart of “Love and Peace”.
-Its first edition was held in 1985 as an international cultural manifestation commemorating the 40th anniversary of the atomic bombing, and since then, it was held biennially as a comprehensive animation festival consisted of competition, special programs, exhibitions, seminars, workshops, educational film market, etc. Sayoko Kinoshita, the President of ASIFA and President of ASIFA-Japan, served as the festival director since its first edition.
-Qualified by American Academy Awards and Annie Awards as well, Hiroshima Festival was recognized as one of the top-notch high quality festivals of the world because of its excellent programs and administration, and it was also well known as a place where new talents were discovered and recruited, and thus, animation professionals as well as every corner of media field were giving their highest attentions.
-However, the festival was suddenly closed in 2020, with its 18th edition.
+This festival was founded by Renzo and Sayoko Kinoshita, and led by Sayoko Kinoshita as the festival director.
+It was recognized as one of the top-notch high-quality festivals of the world because of the excellent programs and administration, and as a place where new outstanding talents were discovered.
+Thus, the festival attracted attention not only from animation professionals but also from the media field in general and had been qualified by the American Academy Awards and by the Annie Awards as well.
+However, it was suddenly closed in 2020, with the 18th edition.

-ASIFA and ASIFA-Japan, by placing its emphasis on the fairness of opportunity, the protection of the freedom of expression, and the protection of copyrights, etc., has been making every effort to enhance the social, economic situation of animation people, and contributing to the international promotion of art and culture as well as mutual understanding.
+With a primary focus on fairness of opportunity, protection of freedom of expression, and protection of copyrights, ASIFA and ASIFA-JAPAN are committed to improving the social and economic conditions of animation filmmakers and related professionals, and to contributing to the international promotion of art and culture and mutual understanding.